Alchemist-X/howcryptoworksbook/Chapter_09_Custody.md

 *This section introduces the core ideas behind institutional crypto custody.
 The goal is clarity: understand what controls actually prevent loss, how policy and evidence make custody professional, and how to choose the right model for your use case.*

-## Section 1: Custody Core Concepts
+## Section I: Custody Core Concepts

 ### Genesis and Philosophy